smotim/smotim/README.md

 ## 🚀 Featured Project

 [**cdek-sdk-v2**](https://github.com/smotim/cdek-sdk-v2)
-A fork of the official CDEK SDK with improvements and updates for compatibility with the latest API version.
+A fork of the unofficial CDEK SDK with improvements and updates for compatibility with the latest API version.

 ---